menu

 Demographics

 The people who call Phelps home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Phelps residents report their race to be White, followed by Asian.
-Important ancestries of people in Phelps include German, Irish, Polish, Finnish, and English.
+The greatest number of Phelps residents report their race to be White, followed by Native American.
+Important ancestries of people in Phelps include German, Irish, Polish, English, and Finnish.

 The most common language spoken in Phelps is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics